Affirmative Defenses to a Partition Action in California

 While some people may refer to these as affirmative defenses, it might be best to look them as ways to achieve a better outcome.
-If played correctly, you may even be able to save your house and become the sole owner for as little as possible.
+If these strategies are played correctly, you may even be able to save your house and become the sole owner for as little as possible.
 Even if your house is sold, you may be able to maximize your return.

 How to Stop a Partition Action